nihonjinrxs/loyno-faculty-site/teaching/cosc-a451/2019s/syllabus.md

       In addition, during the course of the project, you will be required to keep a reflections journal, periodically turned in, with reflections on what you&#39;ve learned, how you&#39;ve adjusted your process and team interactions, and assumptions you&#39;ve had that have been overturned.
 This journal will be invaluable when completing the reflection paper assignment at the end of the course, and may also help you complete the final (see *Final Issue Paper and Presentation* below).

+      The project kickoff meeting, where you will be introduced to the client and topic of the project, is scheduled for the class period on Thursday, January 17, 2019.

       Sprints will run during the following dates:

       * Sprint 1: 1/24 - 2/12
       * Sprint 2: 2/12 - 2/28
       * Sprint 3: 2/28 - 3/26
       * Sprint 4: 3/26 - 4/23

+      Final project demo is scheduled for Tuesday, April 23, 2019.
   reflection:
     title: Reflection Paper
     description: |